 People with muscle dysmorphia are obsessed with the idea that their body is not muscular enough.
-It is more common in men than in women, unlike most other eating disorders.
+It is more common in men than in women.
 The people at greatest risk for developing muscle dysmorphia are those who take part in sports that emphasize body size (bodybuilding, football, wrestling).
 Muscle dysmorphia is a kind of body dysmorphic disorder.
 People with these disorders are obsessed with a part of their body that they feel is flawed.
 This flaw may not be obvious to others.
 These disorders are classified as “obsessive-compulsive and related disorders”.

 People with muscle dysmorphia are obsessed with how they look.
 They often have a distorted body image and believe their muscles are much smaller than they actually are.